alpiepho/coursera_go_classes/alpiepho/Course2/week4/Quiz.md

 1 point

-A concrete type is always a dynamic type.
+X - A concrete type is always a dynamic type.

 An interface always has a dynamic value.